-Oando Netherlands Holdings 1 Coöperatief U.A., a Netherlands registered company, continues to hold 392,237,688 shares of the Company's common stock out of a total of 481,117,270.
-This company is wholly owned by Oando Energy Resources Inc. ('OER'), which is registered in British Coumbia, and is the effective parent of Equator.
-Oando Plc ('Oando') remains the ultimate parent through its shareholding of OER, which throughout 2015, remained at 94.6 per cent of the total shares in issue.
-Oando is listed on the Lagos and Johannesburg stock exchanges.
+Oando Netherlands Holdings 1 Coöperatief U.A., a Netherlands registered company, continues to hold 392,237,688 shares of the Company's Oando Netherlands Holdings 1 Coöperatief U.A., a Netherlands registered company, continues to hold 392,237,688 shares of the Company's common stock out of a total of 481,117,270.
+This company is wholly owned by Oando Energy Resources Inc. ('OER'), which is registered in British Columbia, and is the effective parent of Equator.